tomabr/JSPatterns/README.md

 ##Structural Patterns
-Structrual patterns are concerned with how object are made up and simplify relationship between objects
+Structrual patterns are concerned with how object are made up and simplify relationship between objects (compositions of objects).

-##Decorator pattern
+###Decorator pattern
 It is a structural pattern which is used to add new functioanlity to an existing object, without being obtrusive (it protects existing object, but allows extended functionality).

-##Fascade Patterns
+###Fascade Patterns
 It is a structural pattern which simplified interface.
 When we have many methods, which are need to do certain task, we can wrap them in fascade.

-##Flyweight Pattern
+###Flyweight Pattern
 It is a structural which conserves memory by sharing poritions of an object betwene objects.
 Results in a smaller memory footprint.